 - Prepare for the GRE, LSAT, MCAT, GMAT, or other entrance exam by taking a free online Kaplan Practice Test .

-- Have your graduate school essays critiqued by our staff.
+- Have your graduate school essays reviewed by a career coach.

 We have numerous resources in our Career Library to help you search for a graduate program and to assist you in developing your materials.
 We also have a take away guide that you can pick up at our office or access by clicking on the Featured Document Grad School Search Quick Guide.